Eye7 Hospitals get into Indian Record Books for performing maximum ICL Specs Removal Procedure in India

 To be a suitable candidate for ICL, you should be:

 - Your specs number should be stable for about a year – minor changes do not disqualify you from becoming a candidate

-- Ladies should not be pregnant or be breastfeeding
+- Ladies shouldn’t be pregnant or on breastfeeding

 - You should not have any eye disease

 - Controlled diabetes is not a contraindication.

 - Eye power more than -8 dioptres up to -18 dioptres

 - Cylinder power of the eye more than 3.5 diopters